Winter Haven, Florida: Lakes

 Winter Haven has 50 lakes within its borders, including its famous Chain of Lakes.
 The lakes are by far the city's most distinctive feature.
 Winter Haven bills itself as "The Chain of Lakes City".
 The city has two prominent chains of lakes; the northern chain has nine lakes interconnected by a series of canals.
 The southern chain features sixteen lakes interconnected by a series of canals.
 The southern chain has several prominent lakes, including Lake Eloise, Lake Howard, and Lake Lulu.
 In 2011, after six years of construction and political infighting, Winter Haven opened a canal lock system connecting the two chains.
 Most of the lakes in Winter Haven formed in a similar fashion to sinkholes, through dissolving of the limestone ground.
 These types of lakes are called "solution lakes".
 The lakes in Winter Haven teem with life, including alligators, bald eagles, great blue herons, and more.
 The Winter Haven lakes are a world-renowned spot for bass fishing.

 Climate

 Winter Haven is located in the humid subtropical zone (Köppen climate classification: Cfa).
 The average temperature is 74.6 °F. The city averages 46.12 in of rain per year.
 The months of June, July, August, and September, which includes the height of the Atlantic hurricane season, are by far the rainiest time of the year.
 Those four months, which average 26.63 in of rain, account for more than half of the annual rainfall.
-Winters in Winter Haven are dry and sunny, with high temperatures of 72–76 F and lows of 51–55 F. Frost occur about once per year on average.
+Winters in Winter Haven are dry and sunny, with high temperatures of 72–76 F and lows of 51–55 F. Frost occurs about once per year on average.

 Demographics

-As of the 2010 census, Winter Haven was 55.6% white, 28.2% black, 12.5% Hispanic, 2.5% Asian.
+2010 and 2020 census

+As of the 2020 United States census, there were 49,219 people, 15,423 households, and 10,260 families residing in the city.